-Visitors age 12 and older are required to show proof of COVID-19 vaccination to enter the building and adjacent terrace areas (per City of Los Angeles ordinance).
+Visitors age 12 and older are still required to show proof of COVID-19 vaccination to enter the building and adjacent terrace areas (per City of Los Angeles ordinance).
+This requirement remains in place because the Observatory is a City of Los Angeles-operated facility.
 Here are the requirements:

 |Age 18 and over